 Plastic ice cubes get tricky.
-On the one hand, we know that plastic doesn’t biodegrade for a millennium, but that doesn’t really make them the best reusable ice cube option.
+On the one hand, we know that by the biodegradable definition, plastic doesn’t biodegrade, but that doesn’t really make them the best reusable ice cube option.

 As we talked about earlier, they’re filled with a solution that can either be a non-toxic gel, or silica gel.
 These should last forever, but they don’t.

 Most plastic ice cubes say that they are top rack dishwasher safe, but the intense heat can actually cause the seams to slightly part, allowing a slow leak of the interior gel, which can get into your drink.

 You’ll be able to spot the seams where plastic ice cubes were fused together, and those are the most vulnerable point.

 There are also countless user reviews online from plastic ice cube sales pages that talk about punctures happening within a short time period.

 This is where your shopper’s research and brand specifics come into play.

 The walls of the ice cubes are usually very thin (in cheaper brands), making them very easy to pop or puncture with enough pressure.